9 of the Best Investing Books of All Time

 Not only is it important that you start investing early, but you also need to know what you're doing.
-It's a good idea to understand how the stock market works before you invest—and what better way to learn than from the best.
+And what better way to learn than from the best!

-The books that I've listed (the best investing books of 2020) offer invaluable investment advice that you can use to invest your money wisely for years to come.
+Let's explore the best investing books of all time as voted by today's top investors, hedge fund managers, and universities.
+They offer invaluable investment advice that you can use to invest your money wisely for years to come.

 Best Overall: The Intelligent Investor

-This book was originally published in 1949 and has been praised by Warren Buffett as “By far the best book on investing ever written.”
+This book was originally published in 1949 and is praised by Warren Buffett as “By far the best book on investing ever written.”